twknab/learning_lamp/06-deployment/01-deployment.md

 On your EC2 terminal, execute the following to ensure that apt-get is up-to-date:

-sudo apt-get update && sudo apt-get upgrade
+`sudo apt-get update && sudo apt-get upgrade`

 Now, install the LAMP stack:

 `sudo apt-get install lamp-server^`

-You will get a PINK screen that will ask you to set the password for the root user in MySQL, but other than that, it should all install without interaction.
+You will get a *PINK screen* that will ask you to set the password for the root user in MySQL, but other than that, it should all install without interaction. **Record this password as you will need it later when configuring your production database**.

 ### Verify your installation